ajiayi-debug/slidingwindowchunkretrieval/README.md

-# slidingwindowchunkretrieval
+# Sliding Window Chunk Retrieval
-Experimental way of retrieving information as it is from text (trying to reduce noise in chunks for RAG systems)
+Experimental way of retrieving information as it is from text by trying to reduce noise in chunks